-Regulations on animal slaughter state that it is an offence to cause or permit an animal "to suffer avoidable excitement, pain or suffering."
-While animal rights activists have lobbied for the singular use of "stunning" in animal slaughter, these interests have conflicted with the exemption in law granted to religious minorities to practice animal slaughter in accordance with religious rites, halal and kosher.
+with religious rites, halal and shechita.
 The right to religious slaughter has been recognised as a "religious right" though the EU regulations grant Member States the power to impose stricter rules on animal slaughter and is deemed to conform to Article 10 of the Charter of Fundamental Rights of the EU on the freedom of thought, conscience and religion.
 Countries such as Sweden, Norway, Switzerland and Ireland have adopted "stunning" only methods in animal slaughter.

 In the UK, the British Veterinarian Association and other animal welfare charities have sought to impose similar "stunning" only methods overriding the rights of religious minorities, such as Muslims and Jews, to observe religious dietary laws.
 Food labelling of halal and kosher meat has also been advanced as a means of singling out meat that has not been stunned at slaughter.
-A Private Members Bill was introduced by MP Philip Davies in 2012.
-The debate has since continued in both Houses of Parliament urging clearer labelling rules on stunned or unstunned meat.
+A Private Members' Bill was introduced by MP Philip Davies in 2012.
+The debate has since continued in both Houses of Parliament with some members urging clearer labelling rules on stunned or unstunned meat.

-Muslim and Jewish representatives have supported the calls for clearer labelling urging that labelling be adopted with as wide a framework as possible, and avoiding discriminatory treatment or burdens on Muslim and Jewish producers, by requiring labels for electrocution, strangling and other methods used in non-religious slaughter.
+Muslim and Jewish representatives have supported the calls for clearer labelling urging that labelling be adopted with as wide a framework as possible, and avoiding discriminatory treatment or burdens on Muslim and Jewish producers, by requiring labels for electrocution, strangling and other methods used in non-religious stunned slaughter.